xfnty/xfnty.github.io/content/posts/practice-ring.md

 +++
-title = 'Practicing Programming #1: Ring Queue in C' description = 'The first post in the series where I practice problem solving and programming in general.' date = '2026-06-15T21:10:10+04:00' draft = true
+title = 'Practicing Programming #1: Ring Queue in C' description = 'Notes on trying to implement different things and learning to be intentional and efficient.' date = '2026-06-15T21:10:10+04:00' draft = true
 +++

-I recently decided to resurrect my blog and start a series where I find relatively challenging but approachable programming thing, write a spec for it and then do the implementation while being as focused and efficient as I can.

-My goal is to get better at solving problems and reflecting on how I did it.

-What made me think about doing this was me being unable to write the most basic ring queue for a window message pump in one sitting and then not want to tie a rope around my neck while debugging it.
-Unfortunately and sadly I failed.

-I also noticed that I tend to avoid designing or planning or any thinking-heavy work in general which lead me to wasting shamefully large amounts of time and energy on projects I eventually abandon.
-I'd like to break that cycle.

-So I think I'll start small and just keep my pace.
-Wish me luck)
+I must admit I'm pretty bad at programming.
+I have a habit of wasting a lot of time and jumping straight into code before doing any design.

+In this series of short posts I'd like to work on my shortcomings by making tiny projects while focusing on being more precise and efficient.

 ---

-So, the ring queue.
+One thing I had a struggle with recently was ring queue.
 It's purpose was to allow me to not use callbacks for window messages in a small game e̸̠̚n̷͔̆g̶̖̏ǐ̶̲n̷͉͝ḙ̴̉  I was writing at the time.
-I wanted it to be a C "template" struct in the style of [klib][klib] from the [Attractive Chaos][ac] github repo.
+I wanted it to be a C "template" type:

-It was supposed to look like this:

 ```c
 #define ring_t(_T) struct { _T *data; size_t n, m, tail; }